COVID-19 impact on Pathways LA hours, events and trainings. LEARN MORE

 What are the eligibility requirements for Stage 1 Child Care?

-If you currently receive CalWORKs cash aid, participate (or intend to participate) in any Welfare-to-Work activity or employment, or are a CalWORKs-sanctioned participant, and you have at least one eligible child, you are eligible for Stage 1 Child Care.
-For two-parent households, both parents need to be unable to provide care for their children in order to be eligible.
-Please contact the Stage 1 department for additional information.
+If you currently receive CalWORKs cash aid, participate (or intend to participate) in any Welfare-to-Work activity or employment, or are a CalWORKs-sanctioned participant, you have at least one eligible child, you are eligible for Stage 1 Child Care.

 What is the difference between Stage 1 approved child care and Stage 1 authorized/secured child care?

-Once a parent has been determined eligible by a CalWORKs worker, GAIN worker, or Pathways LA specialist, they are considered “approved” for Stage 1 child care.
-The parent is then responsible for locating a provider and submitting required documents to Pathways LA.
-Once Pathways LA has determined that the requested provider is eligible, parents will be notified that they are “authorized” to use that provider for their child care needs, and Pathways LA will be able to reimburse the provider for their services.
-The authorization of child care indicates that the parent has “secured” child care for their needs.
+The parent is then responsible for locating a provider and submitting the required documents to Pathways LA.
+Once Pathways LA has determined that the requested provider is eligible, parents will be notified that they are “authorized” to use that provider for their childcare needs.

-How am I notified that child care has been authorized?
+How am I notified that childcare has been authorized?

-Once a parent has been determined eligible by a CalWORKs, Cal-Learn, or GAIN worker, or Pathways LA specialist will mail out authorization notices to both the parent and the provider within four business days of the successful submission of all required documents.
-The notices will include the parent and provider information along with the children authorized for child care, dates the care has been approved as well as the scheduled care that has been approved.
+Once a parent has been determined eligible by a CalWORKs, Cal-Learn, GAIN worker, or Pathways LA specialist will mail out authorization notices to both the parent and the provider within four business days of the successful submission of all required documents.

 What is the difference between a Set Schedule and a Weekly Schedule?